eloquent/phony/doc/index.md

 > *[verification][verification-api]* $verification->[**consumed**](#verification.consumed)()
 > throws [AssertionException]

-Throws an exception unless iteration of the traversable completed.
+Throws an exception unless iteration of the iterable completed.

 *See [Verifying iteration].*